Upon Request

 This private volcanic eruption hike takes you right to the edge of the recently erupted Fagradalsfjall (Meradalir) volcano, connected to the 2021 Geldingadalir eruption.
 The volcano started to erupt again on the 3rd of August 2022 and a further 3rd time in July 2023, from a new side after almost a year of dormancy.

-Volcanic activity has resumed with smoke and some lava exiting the north east side of the original eruption site.
-It is in a more remote location from past eruptions and Hidden Iceland will not be running tours there on foot until further advice is given from the Civil Defense and a full risk assessment is completed.
-Reach out to info@hiddeniceland.is for updates and for other tour options.
+Volcanic activity has resumed with a new fissure opening up west of the original eruption site.
+Hidden Iceland will not be running tours there on foot until further advice is given from the Civil Defense and a full risk assessment is completed.
+Instead, you may book a helicopter tour with our partners.
+Alternatively, you can reach out to info@hiddeniceland.is for updates and for other tour options.

 Private Volcanic Eruption Hike